 Diane Oliver (1943 – 1966)

 Diane was born in Charlotte, North Carolina where she went to public schools.
 After graduating from high school, she attended Women’s College (which later became the University of North Carolina at Greensboro) and was the Managing Editor of The Carolinian, the student newspaper.
 She published four short stories in her lifetime and two more posthumously: ‘Key to the City’ and ‘Neighbors’ published in The Sewanee Review in 1966; ‘Health Service’, ‘Traffic Jam’ and ‘Mint Juleps Not Served Here’ published in Negro Digest in 1965, 1966 and 1967 respectively; and ‘The Closet on the Top Floor’ published in Southern Writing in the Sixties in 1966.
 ‘Neighbors’ was a recipient of an O. Henry Award in 1967.
 Diane began graduate work at the University of Iowa’s Writers’ Workshop and was awarded the MFA degree posthumously days after her death in a motorcycle accident in 1966.
-A collection entitled Neighbors and Other Stories will be published in 2024 by Faber in the UK and Grove Atlantic in the US.
+A collection entitled Neighbors and Other Stories was published in 2024 by Faber in the UK and Grove Atlantic in the US.
+It has also been published in Germany and Sweden, with forthcoming editions in France, Italy and Turkey.